chettriyuvraj/traceroute/readme.md

 # README

-Sends ICMP packet only (instead of UDP packets which are default in Linux traceroute)
+Sends ICMP packet only (instead of UDP packets which are default in Linux traceroute).

 ## Usage